jonnyhuck/huckathon.org/index.md

 In the **Changeset Comment** type **Community Mapping Uganda**:

 ### Giving up...
-If you want to give up on a square, or weren't able to finish, then that is absolutely fine - please just save any work that you have done (as above) then follow the instructions in the [**Back to Community Mapping Uganda**](#back-to-community-mapping-uganda) section below so that we know to go back to that square.
+If you want to give up on a square, or weren't able to finish, then that is absolutely fine - please just **save** any work that you have done (as above) then follow the instructions in the [**Back to Community Mapping Uganda**](#back-to-community-mapping-uganda) section below so that we know to go back to that square.

 ## Back to Community Mapping Uganda...

 Well done and thank you, you have successfully mapped an area that has never been mapped before!!
-Now head back to the **Community Mapping Uganda** tab which will now have different buttons from the ones that you saw.
-If you finished mapping your square then please click the big green button, if you didn’t finish then please click the red button:
+Now head back to the **Community Mapping Uganda** tab which will now have different buttons from the ones that you saw before:
+* If you finished mapping your square then please click the big green button, this will mark it as 'done' in our database
+* if you didn’t finish then please click the red button, this will mean it is given to someone else to complete later

+***Please make sure that you do this step - it only takes a second and is a massive help to us!***

 ![buttons 2](images/buttons2.png)

-Either way, you will then be taken to a new square and you can start the process all over again!
+Either way, you will then be taken to a new square and you can start the process all over again (or you can simply leave the site if you are finished)!

-Once again, thankyou again for taking part in mapping for **Community Mapping Uganda** - this is really important work that will change people's lives for the better!
+Once again, thankyou again for taking part in **Community Mapping Uganda** - this is really important work that will change people's lives for the better!

 ## Ready?
 Let's Go!
 <a href='./map.php' class='button special'>Start Mapping</a>